AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 # Azure-SQL-DW-Synapse-Test-Case-Runner
 The below will help you perform a data warehouse test on SQL DW / Synapse and help you understand how to compare the results to other vendors.
 There is also a cross platform tool for running test cases in a serial or concurrently and log the results to a set of tables to see the results.

+Want to know how to execute a data warehouse bake off.
+Jump down to: https://github.com/AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner#how-to-run-a-sql-dw--synapse-test

-## How you use
+## How to run the Code
 - Create your database in Azure
 - Load your database with data
 - Write your queries and ensure they are working
 - Add Label statements to your queries: OPTION(LABEL = 'my-query.1') - you can use .2 for SQL scripts that have multiple SQL statements
-- Exeucte the scripts in the SQL Scripts folder to setup the telemetry capture tables
+- Execute the scripts in the SQL Scripts folder to setup the telemetry capture tables
 - Create user ids in SQL Server
     ```
     -- Run in Master Database